 The classic topping for focaccia is a heavy drizzle of good quality olive oil and a sprinkling of sea salt.
 However, in recent times there have been more and more different flavored toppings.

 Place the flour, salt, yeast, 1 tablespoon of the olive oil, and the water into a stand mixer with a dough hook.

 Slowly mix the ingredients to form a sticky dough.
 Continue to mix for 4 to 5 minutes, adding more water if the dough feels dry.

-Bake for 20 minutes.
-The bread is cooked when golden brown, risen and hollow when gently tapped on the base.
+Bake for 25 to 35 minutes.
+The bread is cooked when golden brown, risen, and hollow when gently tapped on the base.

 - Wrap tightly in greaseproof paper and pop the bread into an airtight box if not eating immediately.